P0340 – Meaning, Causes, Symptoms, & Fixes

 Code P0340 Common Diagnosis Mistakes

-Replacing the camshaft position sensor without checking the wiring and connectors beforehand.
-There may also be the possibility of neglecting the possibility of a misfiring problem that may be possible sources.
+Replacing the camshaft position sensor without checking the wiring, connector, or reluctor ring beforehand.
+There may also be the possibility of neglecting a misfire or timing error.

-- Visually inspect the camshaft position sensor wiring in search of corroded, broken, and continuity of wiring.
+- Visually inspect the camshaft position sensor wiring in search of corroded, broken, or frayed wiring.

 - Visually inspect the camshaft position sensor connector in search of corroded or broken connectors.

-- Make any other repairs (if other codes are present) to make sure that other codes are not sources of the trouble code P0430.
+- Make any other repairs (if other codes are present) to make sure that other codes are not sources of the trouble code P0340.

-- Check your camshaft position sensor voltage readings.
+- Check your camshaft position sensor’s voltage, ground, and signal readings with a multimeter.
 Check out this video for a visual reference on how to check it using your multimeter.

-- If these steps do not clear your Check Engine Light, you may need to visit a mechanic because there may be internal issues with the PCM, ECM, etc.
+- If these steps do not resolve your Check Engine Light, you may need to visit a mechanic because there may be internal issues with the ECM, stretched or damaged timing components or the possibility of an ECM software update that may resolve the concern.